Weardale Way Section 14 (Deptford to Roker)

 Stats at a Glance

-Distance 5.6 km/3.6 miles | Elevation Gain 74 m/242 ft | Maximum Elevation 30 m/99 ft (Wearmouth Bridge) | Going Firm on roads and footpaths through urban and coastal | Exposure Fairly sheltered | Supplies & Hospitality Deptford (PH); Sunderland (All) [0.5 km]; Monkwearmouth (All) [0.5 km]; National Glass Centre (Ca); Roker (All) | Start Queen Alexandra Bridge, Deptford NZ 382577 | Finish Bede Memorial Cross, Roker NZ 406593 | Grade Moderate | Plotaroute Route File
+Distance 5.6 km/3.6 miles | Elevation Gain 74 m/242 ft | Maximum Elevation 30 m/99 ft (Wearmouth Bridge) | Going Firm on roads and footpaths through urban and coastal | Exposure Fairly sheltered | Navigation (OS Maps Explorer 308; Landranger 88) | Hospitality & Supplies Deptford (PH); Sunderland (All) [0.5 km]; Monkwearmouth (All) [0.5 km]; National Glass Centre (Ca); Roker (All) | Start Queen Alexandra Bridge, Deptford NZ 382577 | Finish Bede Memorial Cross, Roker NZ 406593 | Grade Moderate | GPS File

 Description

-From the S end of Queen Alexandra Bridge the route heads east on the newly established link road from the Northern Spire Bridge, past the entrance to the historic Webster’s Ropery and onto Deptford Terrace, downhill, past the original iron gates to what was Laing’s Shipyard and The Saltgrass pub.
-The route then takes to the riverside opposite Sunderland FC’s Stadium of Light which, until 1993, was occupied by Wearmouth Colliery, the last operational pit in the Durham coalfield.
+From the south end of Queen Alexandra Bridge the route heads east on the newly established link road from the Northern Spire Bridge, past the entrance to historic Webster’s Ropery and onto Deptford Terrace.
+After a short distance, the route begins to descend, past the original iron gates of what was Laing’s Shipyard, towards The Saltgrass pub.
+At this point it turns off the road and takes to the riverside opposite Sunderland FC’s Stadium of Light which, until 1993, was occupied by Wearmouth Colliery – the last operational pit in the Durham coalfield.
 This section of the river once bristled with infrastructure for loading coal onto river-borne colliers, the most obvious remnants of which are the staithes and brickwork below the stadium.
-Heading down to the bridges across the gorge, the route passes under Galley’s Gill – now known as Riverside Park – where, until 1967, trains emptied their loads of coal over the Hetton & Lambton Drops within the shadow of Sunderland Power Station.

-Back on the riverside the route passes the National Glass Centre built to commemorate Sunderland’s long association with glass-making.
-After passing The Red Room you’ll reach North Dock Marina where, protected within the Activity Centre, is an amazing petrified tree growing out of the harbour wall.
-Around the headland, by Sunderland Yacht Club’s HQ, you’ll find Roker’s quiet beach which was once reserved for genteel Edwardian ladies.
-Further on, towards Roker Pier, is Andrew Small’s enigmatic sculpture in black granite titled ‘C’ inspired by Bede’s work calculating Easter within the religious calendar.
-It also marks the eastern end of the C2C (unless you continue down the beach to wet your wheel in the sea).
+Back on the riverside the route passes the National Glass Centre.
+Opened in 1998, to commemorate Sunderland’s long association with glass-making, it looks set to close in 2026.
+After passing ‘The Red Room’ sculpture, you reach North Dock Marina where – protected within the Activity Centre – is an amazing petrified tree growing out of the harbour wall.
+Around the headland, by Sunderland Yacht Club’s HQ, you’ll find Roker’s sheltered bathing beach, once reserved exclusively for genteel Edwardian ladies.
+Further on, towards Roker Pier, is another notable sculpture, Andrew Small’s enigmatic ‘C’ constructed of polished, black granite and inspired by Bede’s work calculating Easter within the religious calendar.
+Unless you were to continue across the beach to wet your wheel in the sea it also serves to mark the eastern end of the C2C cycle route.